-Yem Non Is there a Safety Data Sheet (SDS) readily available for each chemical product used in the establishment?
+Yes No Is there a Safety Data Sheet (SDS) readily available for each chemical product used in the establishment?
 Is there an employee training program on chemical hazards?
 Has the air in the establishment ever been tested for chemicals?
 If yes, were the amounts found considered safe?
 Are chemicals stored and mixed away from eating areas?
 Are chemicals mixed in an area separate from the main work area?
 Are chemical bottles and containers closed securely when not in use?
 Are chemical containers kept out of the way so people will not accidentally knock them over?
 Are chemicals stored in a cool, dry, well-ventilated place?
-Are incompatible chemicals stored away from each other?
-Are chemicals disposed of properly (for most chemicals, not down the drain)?
-Do people avoid eating and drinking around chemicals?
+Are incompatible emics stored away from each other?
+Are chemicals an osed properly (for most chemicals, not down the drain)?
+6. P rotec Do people avoid eating are trink of around chemicals?
+Yes No Are safety glasses provided to protect eyes from naik clippings?
+Are splash goggles available to protect eyes during chemical mixing?
+Are there eye wash stations in case chemicals get in to someone's eyes?
+Are dust masks available to manicurists, so they won't breathe dust when filing nails?
+Are surgical masks available to offer to clients who are coughing?
+Are protective gloves of the right type available to anyone who handles chemicals?
+Are protective gloves available to use to avoid exposure to a communicable disease?
+Are aprons and long-sleeve lab coats available to protect people's clothing and arms from chemicals?
+Are there enough well-stocked first aids kits in the establishment?
+Do workers know CPR?